zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_46" src="https://github.com/user-attachments/assets/ebdfe384-24af-465f-b8a8-e8fb4d413aa5" />
 </p>
 <p>
 47 After posting that everyone can see that the root cause was the recent update.
-It was roled back and the vendor was notified pending a proper fix.
+It was rolled back and the vendor was notified pending a proper fix.
 <p>
 <img <img width="1440" alt="TTL_47" src="https://github.com/user-attachments/assets/67e88f55-befd-4e1d-92cf-cda78f8bfa81" />
 </p>